-Note that since EOBI is sent out from the Matching Engine EOBI failover will always happen when the Matching Engine fails over (see chapters 3.4 and 3.5 for schemas of scenario).
+Note that since EOBI is sent out from the Matching Engine, an EOBI restart will always happen when the Matching Engine fails over (see chapters 3.4 and 3.5 for schemas of scenario).
 A change of source IP of the affected multicast streams will happen as the secondary takes over.
 The ApplSeqNum and MsgSeqNum in EOBI messages are both reset to 1 and the field ApplSeqResetIndicator is set to indicate the failover.
+Additional information is provided in the T7 Enhanced Orderbook Interface Manual, chapter 4.16 "Recovery", "Exchange failure".